This is now in your Top Picks!

 6

-One Life Kitchen & Café at Dubai Design District is proving to foodies in Dubai that being healthy does not mean compromising on delicious food.
+One Life Kitchen & Café at Dubai Design District and Jumeirah Village Circle shows that being healthy does not mean compromising on delicious food.
 This independent eatery serves a range of international dishes made fresh on a daily basis, using only the most nutritious ingredients.
-Fuel up with healthy twists to your traditional breakfast routine under a comfortable, colourful and upbeat ambience.
+Fuel up with healthy twists to your traditional breakfast routine and enjoy the comfortable, colourful and upbeat ambience.

 7